GUC-Notes/CS4-notes/README.md

 }

 ```
+Exceptions can only be thrown from methods or constructors.
 Class Cast Exceptions are thrown when you try to cast a parent into it's child. (thrown in run time)